The Hidden Tribes of Ethiopia and Kenya

-This once in a lifetime trip is a rare chance to meet the Hidden Tribes of Ethiopia and Kenya.
-People who have walked along the same mystical paths for centuries and whose lives are shrouded in fantastic culture and secrecy.
+This once in a lifetime trip is a rare chance to meet the Hidden Tribes of Ethiopia and Kenya; people who have walked along the same mystical paths for centuries and whose lives are shrouded in ancient culture and secrecy.

 – In Ethiopia, we will discover Emperors and Archangels, a New Jerusalem, and the 3.5 million years old bones of Lucy.
-Visit the music houses while you sip on tej.
-Meet tribes who are almost totally cut off from outside influences and see them paint their bodies, braid their hair and adorn themselves in ochre and lip plates.
+Visit music houses while you sip on tej.
+Meet tribes who are almost totally isolated from outside influences and see them paint their bodies, braid their hair and adorn themselves with ochre and lip plates.
 Speak to the crocodile hunters and experience their coming of age ceremonies.

-– And Kenya will give us the incredible opportunity to visit the secret Singing Wells (absolutely no photography is allowed) and the Reteti elephant orphanage of the most remote Samburu.
+– Time in Kenya will give us the incredible opportunity to visit the secret Singing Wells (absolutely no photography is allowed) and the Reteti Elephant Orphanage of the most remote Samburu.

 - Experience the Samburu Singing Wells